 - How long can all your customers fit on one server?

 - What can you do when you have more customers or data than that?

 Scalability is crucial for your app’s success.
-When your app is scalable, it can accommodate growth, provide a good user experience for new users, and give you a better ROI.
+When your mobile or web app is scalable, it can accommodate growth, provide a good User Experience for new users, and give you a better ROI.
 If you want to serve thousands or even millions with your app, you need to plan for it from the beginning.